John White (colonist and artist): Arrival at Roanoke

 On 8 August 1587, White led a dawn attack on the Dasamongueponkes that went disastrously wrong.
 White and his soldiers entered the Dasamongueponke village in the morning "so early that it was yet dark," but mistakenly attacked a group of hitherto friendly Indians, killing one and wounding many.
-"We were deceaved," wrote White in his journal, "for the savages were our friendes."
+"We were deceived," wrote White in his journal, "for the savages were our friends."
 Henceforth, relations with the local tribes would steadily deteriorate.

 Virginia Dare

 On 18 August 1587, there was happier news – White became a grandfather.
 "Eleanor, daughter to the governor and wife to Ananias Dare, one of the assistants, was delivered of a daughter in Roanoke."
 The child was healthy and "was christened there the Sunday following, and because this child was the first Christian born in Virginia, she was named Virginia."

 White returns to England

 However, the colonists' food supplies soon began to grow short, and in late 1587 the settlers pressed White to return to England "for the better and sooner obtaining of supplies, and other necessaries."
 Because the colony had been deposited in Roanoke rather than the Chesapeake area, supply ships from England ignorant of Fernandez's change of plan would most likely not land in Roanoke at all, and the settlement might not survive the coming winter.
 White was reluctant to abandon his colony, anxious that his enemies in England "would not spare to slander [him] falsely" should he leave, and worried that his "stuff and goods might be spoiled and most of it pilfered away."
 Eventually the colonists agreed to stand surety for White's belongings and he was prevailed upon to sail, "much against his will," to seek help.

 Misfortune struck White's return to England from the beginning.
 The anchor of the flyboat on which White was quartered could not be raised, and many crew members were severely injured during the attempt.
 Worse, their journey home was delayed by "scarce and variable winds" followed by "a storm at the north-east," and many sailors starved or died of scurvy.
 On 16 October 1587 the desperate crew, at last, landed in Smerwicke, in the west of Ireland, and White was finally able to make his way back to Southampton.